thepower/power-docs/docs/Community/phase-1/01-testnet-flow.md

 #### Download, build, and run the node using Docker

 Use [this manual](./02-download-build-run-docker.md) to download, build, and run the node using Docker.
 It is a fast and easy way to build and run the Power Node.
 Recommended to the most of testneters.

+#### Download, build, and run the node using `docker-compose`

+Use [this manual](./04-download-build-run-compose.md) to download, build, and run the node using Docker.
+It is even easier than running a node using Docker image.
+Recommended to the new testneters.

 #### Download, build, and run the node using the source code